perjerz/academic-perjerz/content/post/en-what-is-ngmodule/index.md

 export class AppModule {}
 ```

 Another example is loading Component in Routes (RouterModule).
 It uses component factory also because of dynamic loading at runtime.
-However, we don't have to define components in entryComponents becuase RouterModule do it for us during compilation.
+However, we don't have to define components in entryComponents because RouterModule do it for us during compilation.

 ```typescript
 const routes: Routes = [